About the author: Kayman McIver

 Kayman is a science teacher with 13 years of experience.
 She loves the world of education and is thrilled to help others join the field.
 Her other loves include running, hand lettering, and quirky middle schoolers.

 Are you getting ready to take the CSET: Multiple Subjects exam?
 If so, you definitely need to keep reading.

 The Multiple Subjects is a big test that covers a lot of material.
 Before you begin to study, you need to know how hard the test is and what you need to do to pass it.
-The best study guides and resources for the Multiple Subjects will be found below, as well as a brief how-to of how to use these guides.
+You can find the best study guides and resources for the Multiple Subjects below, as well as a brief how-to for using these guides.

 Ready to get started?

-The CSET: Multiple Subjects has a passing rate of 81%.
+In the 2019-2020 year, the CSET: Multiple Subjects had a passing rate of 68.8%.
 It is challenging because of the amount of material you must know and the 11 constructed-response questions (CRQs).
 You have to be knowledgeable enough to answer the CRQs without having answer choices.